Everest Base Camp Trek Guide

 - Kathmandu international airport picks up on your arrival in TIA by private vehicles.

-- 2 nights Twin sharing hotel accommodation in Kathmandu valley within BB plan
+- 2 nights Twin sharing hotel accommodation in Kathmandu with breakfast plan

 - Government license holder – Professional license holder Mountain Trekking Guide